AlstonYang/Java_Tutorial/README.md

 Text: JAVA for everyone (Late Objects) Second edition<br>
 TA: Alston, Ren-Han Yang

-Description:
+Description
+--
-First programming course for MIS majors, designed for students with little or no programming experience.
+The course for MIS majors, designed for students with little or no programming experience.
 Emphasizes basic principles and concepts of object-oriented programming using JAVA.
 Topics include classes, interfaces, operators, program control, arrays, testing, debugging, inheritance, and polymorphism; Techniques for simplifying the programming process and improving code quality; Features activity-based learning with ample opportunities to implement interesting programs.

-Objectives:
+Objectives
+--
 Upon successful completion, the student will be able to do the following:
 •	Employ a ‘divide and conquer’ problem-solving strategy to breakdown a complex programming assignment into a series of simpler tasks.
 •	Understand and make proper use of core programming concepts such as data types, operators, and control structures in Java